Mahesh-100/Calculator-using-React/README.md

 # React
 my first React project is a basic Calculator.
-I have used useReducer function which all actions such as
+I have used useReducer function which includes all actions such as
 1.add digits(means adding for an Operand)2.
 2.choosing operation